What is head banging and body rocking?

 You may wish to discuss this with your doctor if:

-- If there is a lot of disruption to the home environment due noisy head banging
+- There is a lot of disruption to the home environment due to noisy head banging.

-- If you feel there may be other sleep disorders such as snoring and sleep apnea involved
+- You feel your child may have other sleep disorders such as snoring and sleep apnea.

-- If you are concerned about the development of your child
+- You are concerned about the development of your child.

-- If you worry your child may be have seizures
+- You worry your child may be have seizures.

 Additional Sleep Information and Suggested Readings